blizzhackers/documentation/kolbot/CharacterConfig.md

 Config.StaticList = ["Diablo"]; // List of monster NAMES to static.
 Example: Config.StaticList = ["Andariel", "Diablo", "Baal"];

+Config.UseTelekinesis = true; // Use telekinesis on units that allow it.
+Example: Shrines, Waypoints, Chests, and Portals

+Config.UseEnergyShield = false; // set to true to use energy shield if its available

+Config.UseColdArmor = true; // use armor skills, uses skill ids or set to true to let the bot decide based on skill level or false to disable completely

 ### AutoSkill builds character